houdini22/imagizer/README.md

 ```javascript
 project.exportTo("path/to/file.png");
 ```
-Just pass DOM selector to 'exportTo' method and (optionally) mime type of the image.
+Just pass DOM selector (browser) or path (node.js) to 'exportTo' method and (optionally) valid mime type of the image as a second parameter.

 Imagizer is under heavy development, feel free to ask or contribute!